i5hwar-ka1m39h/GURUG_web/backend/plan.md

 teacher routes should include:
 1. sign up 👍
 2. log in 👍
-3. adding the course
+3. adding the course 👍
-4. updating the course
+4. updating the course 👍
-5. deleting the course
+5. deleting the course 👍
 6. getting all the course
-7. getting the individual course
+7. getting the individual course 👍

 student routes should include:
 1. sign up 👍
 2. log in 👍

 general route:
-1. should show all the course on the site
+1. should show all the course on the site 👍
-2. should show the course that specific course
+2. should show the course that specific course👍
 3. should show the teacher profile